COVID-19 Campus Updates

 Students experiencing any any barriers in courses should reach out directly as we want to ensure that you feel supported.
 Our office remains open on campus if you need to see a staff member.
 We are able to connect with you through alternate online platforms and will be available the same hours of operation.

 Please feel free to reach out to Jenn Curry (for general questions) at [email protected], Laura Cronk (testing services) at [email protected], or Sandi Layhee (notetaking services) at [email protected].
 You can reach the office by phone at 518-564-2810.

 Educational Opportunity Program, Global Education Office & Study Abroad

 Please email or call the main office with general concerns or questions.

 Fax will be checked periodically in the event that faxing information is necessary.
 The office fax number is 518-564-2295.

 List the phone number you would like for us to call you on in the details section of your appointment when you schedule online.
 Direct office phone numbers and emails are:

 Levi: 518-564-3262 or [email protected]

 Global Education Office and International Students

-Please see the current GEO remote hours and availability for email addresses, appointment scheduling, and availability.
+Please see the current GEO page for hours and for email addresses, appointment scheduling, and availability.